learn-academy-2019-foxtrot/ruby-assessment-sabrinabanks/ruby.md

 1. In what ways are JavaScript and Ruby similar?
 In what ways are they different?

-  Your answer:
+  Your answer: they are both object oriented and but ruby syntax  is easier.

   Researched answer:
+both are object oriented however javascript is a front end programing language whie ruby is back end ruby can be hard to debug and javascript is easier to scale up.

 2. What is a hash?

-  Your answer:
+  Your answer: a key value pair

-  Researched answer:
+  Researched answer: A Hash assigns values to keys, so that values can be looked up by their key.

 3. What is the testing framework used in Ruby?
 Describe the process of setting up the testing environment.

-  Your answer:
+  Your answer: rspec

   Researched answer: